cliffclick/aa/README.md

 **To-the-metal performance:** every abstraction used can be peeled away, yielding code that you would expect from a tightly written low-level program.
 This is a primary driver for me, the guy who's been writing compilers for high performance computing (including Java) all my life.
+Ease-of-programming is a close second, but only after you've declared that performance is not your main goal.
+Hence I support syntactic sugar on expensive operations (e.g. accidental auto-boxing in a hot loop can cost you 10x in speed) but only if the type-system cannot remove it and you've not declared that you are programming for speed.

 **Modern:** Statically typed.
-Functional programming with full H-M strength type inference.
+Functional programming with full-strength type inference - types are everywhere optional.
 Minimal syntax.
 REPL (i.e. incremental static typing) and seperate compilation.
+Typed C-style
-Typed C-style macros: most syntax errors in dead code are typed.
+macros: most syntax errors in dead code are typed.

 My intent is a modern language that can be used where C or C++ is used: low-level high-performance work and a systems implementation language (e.g. OS's, device drivers, GC's), but bring in all the goodness of the last 20 years of language improvements.

+The language is intended to "look like" C or Java, but with all types optional and all keywords removed.
+The whole no-keywords thing is an experiment I may back away from; a primary goal is to be *readable* - sometimes keywords feel like clutter and sometimes they are an code-anchor for your scanning eye.

 I specifically intend to look at real-time constraints and the notion of Time in a language.